NickCMoore/eldoria-text-adventure/README.md

 ## Colour Scheme

 As the app was developed for the terminal environment, extensive design elements or colour schemes were not relevant.
 However, Colorama was utilised strategically to introduce subtle color enhancements to certain aspects of the game.
-This was done to ensure that crucial information or specific sections of the application would stand out and be easily distinguishable for the user within the terminal interface.
+This was done to ensure that crucial information or specific sections of the application (such as green/red for positive/negative events) would stand out and be easily distinguishable for the user within the terminal interface.

 # Current Features